 Defining Medical Malpractice in Cincinnati

-While the concept of medical malpractice is the same in most places, states have the right to establish their own definitions and laws.
+While the concept of medical malpractice is the same in most places, states have the right to establish their definitions and laws.
 In Ohio, medical malpractice occurs when a hospital, doctor, or other medical professional fails to meet the required standard of care and injures a patient.
-The standard of care refers to the actions a similar professional would have taken in any given situation.
+The standard of care refers to the actions a similar professional would have taken in any situation.
+Hiring a Cincinnati medical malpractice lawyer must be a priority for you.

 According to the American Hospital Directory, the following eight hospitals are located in Cincinnati:

-In the event you are treated in one of those facilities and are injured, a medical malpractice lawyer can look into your situation and determine if you were wronged.
-If you file a claim, you’ll need to have an understanding of the state laws that could apply to your situation
+If you are treated in one of those facilities and are injured, a medical malpractice lawyer can look into your situation and determine if you were wronged.
+If you file a claim, you must understand the state laws that could apply to your problem.

 One of the most important laws is the statute of limitations.
 In Ohio, you have one year from the date of injury to pursue a claim.
-In the event the deadline passes and you try to file, your case will likely be dismissed and you’ll be ineligible for compensation.
+If the deadline passes and you try to file, your case will likely be dismissed and ineligible for compensation.

-It’s also important to understand the damage caps for med mal claims filed in Ohio.
-While a plaintiff is eligible to recover economic damages, which include losses like missed wages and medical bills, non-economic damages are capped.
+Understanding the damage caps for medical malpractice claims filed in Ohio is essential.
+While a plaintiff can recover economic damages, including losses like missed wages and medical bills, non-economic damages are capped.
 When a plaintiff tries to recover for pain and suffering, the award can’t exceed more than $250,000 or three times the plaintiff’s economic damages.
-There is a maximum overall total of $350,000 per plaintiff or $500,000 for each case if there is more than one plaintiff.
+There is an overall maximum of $350,000 per plaintiff or $500,000 for each case if there is more than one plaintiff.

 Types of Medical Malpractice Claims We Handle

-Clients come to use with a variety of medical malpractice claims.
+Clients come to us with a variety of medical malpractice claims.
 Some of the most common include the following:

-- Misdiagnosis.
-When a doctor is inexperienced or fails to listen to everything a patient tells them, they risk misdiagnosis a patient with the wrong condition.
-If, for example, a person goes to the emergency room with signs of a heart attack but it diagnosed with indigestion and sent home, the diagnosing doctor can be held accountable if the patient later has a heart attack and suffers more trauma than they would have if they had been diagnosed properly.
+• Misdiagnosis.
+When a doctor is inexperienced or fails to listen to everything a patient tells them, they risk misdiagnosing a patient with the wrong condition.
+If, for example, a person goes to the emergency room with signs of a heart attack but is diagnosed with indigestion and sent home, the diagnosing doctor can be held accountable if the patient later has a heart attack and suffers more trauma than they would have if they had been appropriately diagnosed.

-- Improper Medication Administration.
-There is a system in place that ensures medications are administered properly to patients.
+• Improper Medication Administration.
+A system in place ensures medications are administered properly to patients.
 In most situations, the doctor sends an order to the pharmacist, they fill the script, and, in a hospital setting, a nurse administers the medication.
 If a mistake is made during any part of the process, the patient could suffer a reaction to the medicine.

-- Anesthesia Errors and Brain Damage.
-When a medication procedure required general sedation, the anesthesiologist involved needs to carefully administer the drugs and monitor the patient during their procedure.
-If they make a miscalculation or fail to properly monitor the patient, they could suffer brain damage from a lack of oxygen.
+• Anesthesia Errors and Brain Damage.
+When a medication procedure requires general sedation, the anesthesiologist involved needs to carefully administer the drugs and monitor the patient during the procedure.
+If they make a miscalculation or fail to monitor the patient properly, they could suffer brain damage from a lack of oxygen.

-If you were injured in a different situation but still believe negligence played a role, reach out to our medical malpractice attorneys.
-They can evaluate your claim and help decide if filing a personal injury claim is an option for you.
+Contact our medical malpractice lawyer if you were injured in a different situation but still believe negligence played a role.
+They can evaluate your claim and help decide if filing a personal injury claim is your option.

 Reasons Why Doctors and Hospital Make Mistakes

-A single hospital patient could come into contact with many different medical providers while they’re being treated.
+A single hospital patient could contact many medical providers while being treated.
 The doctor treating them could work with a physician’s assistant, there are likely to be different nurses for night and day shift, and the patient may need to see specialists or physical therapists.
 When a patient is injured, it’s imperative to determine which party made the mistakes and just what that mistake was.

 Communication problems can also affect the procedures a person undergoes.
 In the event the identity isn’t verified every step of the way before surgery, the patient could receive surgery on the wrong side of their body or have a healthy organ removed.